 Fasting is very beneficial to your health, whether intermittent, for a day, or more, whether drinking only water or juices, or following regular calorie restricted days such as in the ‘fast diet’/ 5:2 diet, or 4:3 or alternate day (a system of intermittent fasting), the health benefits are tangible and proven.
 Watch this.
+Choose a type of fasting that works for you, gentle, more extreme, or imbetween, (but also recognise it isn’t for everyone – see the bottom paragraph for more info on who shouldn’t fast).
 Not overloading our digestive system is very important for health and a chance at longevity; they undergo a lot of wear and tear, we consume many toxins, even following an organic plant-based diet, and need to take time to cleanse and heal.
 We all too often over-eat and have lost perspective on how much food we actually need, and how much is too much.
+I know I struggle with this, and with my weight, and so do many people I know.
+Dieting usually doesn’t work long term but regular fasting is different, it helps us become more in tune with our bodies and our relationship to food, more mindful, and this is the way to keep to a healthy weight and also to avoid bloating and identify food intolerances and what we should eat individually, what food really agrees with us.

 fasting helps us to reconnect with what our bodies need.